Why is this medication prescribed?

 What special precautions should I follow?

-- tell your doctor and pharmacist if you are allergic to fluocinonide or any other drugs.
+- tell your doctor and pharmacist if you are allergic to fluocinonide, any other medications, or any of the ingredients in fluocinonide topical products.
+Ask your pharmacist for a list of the ingredients..

-- tell your doctor if you have an infection or have ever had diabetes, glaucoma, cataracts, a circulation disorder, or an immune disorder.
+- tell your doctor if you have an infection or any other skin problems or have ever had diabetes, liver disease, or Cushing's syndrome (an abnormal condition that is caused by excess hormones [corticosteroids]).

 What should I do if I forget a dose?